 - Consider the app integrations available with a provider.
 The best toll-free number providers are those that offer third-party integrations with apps you already use.

-- If you’re looking to text with your customers through your toll-free number, ensure your provider offers SMS and MMS support.
+- If you’re looking to text your customers through your toll-free number, ensure your provider offers SMS and MMS support.
 That way, you can deliver a better customer experience by being able to receive and send photos and videos.

 - Look at the provider’s pricing structure and how that fits into your budget.
 Also, see how clear the pricing is upfront — you don’t want additional fees or surprise charges to ruin your toll-free Canada number experience.